Dynamite (BTS song): Legacy

 To test the experimental system of the "space Internet", Danuri (Korea Pathfinder Lunar Orbiter) successfully forwarded a number of photos taken, as well as several video files, including, BTS's "Dynamite" from outer space to Earth at Korea's Ministry of Science and ICT, Korea Aerospace Research Institute (KARI), and the Electronics and Telecommunications Research Institute (ETRI) on November 7, 2022.

 Cover versions

 American a cappella group Pentatonix performed a cover of the song in a mash-up released on August 17, 2021, which also included "Butter".
+The song was performed in season 2, episode 1 of the sitcom Emily in Paris performed by the character of Mindy while singing in a Paris cabaret.